In this article, we will talk about Optin Cat’s built-in tracking. How it works, how to troubleshoot it, and how to disable it.

-The admin.ajax.php requests used for this behaviour can be heavy.
-It means everything has to be prepared on pageload, so that it can be executed without further loading.
-This can have an impact on page-load times, if you are bench marking, but it should not be noticeable to your customers.
+The admin.ajax.php requests used for this behavior can be heavy.
+It means everything has to be prepared on page load so that it can be executed without further loading.
+This can have an impact on page-load times if you are benchmarking, but it should not be noticeable to your customers.

 However, if you are really trying to optimize, (and/or have another means in place to track this), you may want to disable the tracking completely.
 You can disable it by adding the following snippet to your theme’s functions.php file.